z21-cloud/AI-Experiments/README.md

 5) GOAP

 ---
-Finished experiments with Breadth-First Search, next Dijkstra and A*
+Finished experiments with Breadth-First Search, Dijkstra and A* Now I'm going to make simple Agent patrolling few nodes with A*